TheLoneSoul/Todo-List/README.md

 ## How It Works

 - Tasks are displayed as list items with checkboxes.
-- Clicking a task toggles **completed** state and applies a line-through.
+- Clicking a task toggles **completed** state and applies a line-through with bouncing animation which will toggle when pressed again.
 - Clicking the checkbox deletes the task and updates localStorage.
 - All tasks persist across page reloads.